-Smart managers choose people who are talented at dealing with customers and thus ensure customer satisfaction.
+Savvy managers choose talented people to deal with customers and thus ensure customer satisfaction.

-The takeaway: A manager's job is not easy.
-He has to deal with his superiors, his employees, and his customers.
+The takeaway: A manager’s job is not easy.
+He has to deal with his superiors, employees, and customers.
 A great manager ensures performance and at the same time handles his team wisely.

 Want to become a Manager for real?

-If you want to learn real management skills, then I highly recommend that you do this FREE course on LinkedIn Learning:
+If you want to learn fundamental management skills, I highly recommend that you do this FREE course on LinkedIn Learning:

-This course will help you learn all the managerial skills like:
+This course will help you understand all the managerial skills like:

 And a lot more…